detjensrobert/QueueBot/README.md

 `Position: ## | Switch Profile Name: ## | IGN: ## | Friend Code: ## `

-The queue channel is visible to everyone, but only QueueBot, the queue host, queue members, and a configurable admin role can send messages.
+Queue channels are visible to everyone, but only QueueBot, the queue host, queue members, and a configurable admin role can send messages.

 ------------